 - 28 oz can whole San Marzano tomatoes LIQUID RESERVED, smashed with a potato masher or chopped (see notes)

-- 1 cup dry red wine (or sub 1 tablespoon red wine vinegar + 1 cup more water)
+- 1 cup dry red or white wine (or sub 1 tablespoon red wine vinegar + 1 cup more water)

 - 1 cup water